Getting Comfortable With The Basics

 Please turn on two-factor authentication – Two-factor authentication means “something you know” (like a password) and “something you have,” which can be an object like a phone.

-Here is an excerpt from the July 29th, 2017 Tech Guy program.
+Here is an excerpt from the July 29th, 2017, Tech Guy program.

 How can I get my Gmail account back from a hacker?
 Clinton from Alberta, Canada

 Clinton’s Google account got hacked, and his password recovery email address was changed.
 Leo says that’s why Google and Leo recommend 2 Factor Authentication so that he would be contacted should a password change happen.
 He can also use a secondary email.
-Clinton can contact Google and perhaps get his account back by answering questions that only he would know.
+Clinton can contact Google and perhaps get his account back by answering questions he would only know.

 Check out these articles on hacking for more guidance: